P0456 Code: Evaporative Emission System Small Leak Detected

 Can I drive with P0456?

 Yes, you can drive with a P0456 fault code, but you may want to get the problem addressed relatively soon.
-Driving with a tiny evaporative emissions system leak does not typically damage the car immediately but could lead to other damage down the road if you don’t fix it.
+Driving with a tiny evaporative emissions system leak does not typically damage the car immediately, but it could lead to other damage down the road if you don’t fix it.

 If you continue driving with an unresolved P0456 code, the check engine light will stay on.
-If you ignore it, you may not notice when a new engine problem may occur.
+If you ignore it, you may not notice when a new engine problem occurs.

 Symptoms of the P0456 Error Code